mkruhliy/Twiiter_Friends/README.md

 ## Twitter friends Map
-****Before using make sure you have an access to Twitter API Elevated keys
+*Before using make sure you have an access to Twitter API Elevated keys

+**Also make sure that your current directory is a project directory to ommit errors (project uses os.getcwd)

 # How to Use
 1) Insert your API keys in the hidden.py